KageKirin/2dimagefilter/wiki/2DComputerGraphic.md

 graphics (whose approach is more akin to photography than to typography).\>

-2D computer graphics models may combine geometric models, (vector graphics), digital images (raster graphics), text to be typeset (defined by content, font style and size, color, position, and orientation), mathematical functions and equations, and more.
+Various kinds of 2D computer graphics models are geometric models, (vector graphics), digital images (raster graphics), text to be typeset (defined by content, font style and size, color, position, and orientation), mathematical functions and equations, and more.
 These components can be modified and manipulated by two-dimensional geometric transformations such as translation, rotation, scaling.
 In object-oriented graphics, the image is described indirectly by an object endowed with a self-rendering method—a procedure which assigns colors to the image pixels by an arbitrary algorithm.
 Complex models can be built by combining simpler objects, in the paradigms of object-oriented programming.

 ## Raster Graphic